 - Authentication Mode – Choose your authentication mode.

 - User Name – Enter your user name.

 - Password – Enter your password.
-Note that passwords are encrypted for storage.
+Note that Studio 3T encrypts passwords by default.
+Alternatively, you can choose to use your own cryptographic key store.
 Leave the field blank if you prefer not to store your password, you will then be prompted to enter it later when you try to connect to the server.

 - Authentication DB – Enter the database where the user is defined.

 - Manually list visible databases – In most cases, Studio 3T will automatically list the databases that should be visible to non-admin uses.
 In some cases when this information isn’t available, you can check the box and manually specify them here.

 The SSL tab can be quite overwhelming, so let’s break it down.

 MUST – If you want to use SSL to connect to MongoDB, it’s imperative to check the box Use SSL protocol to connect.
 You then have to fill out the rest of the tab depending on your authentication method and settings.